Hunting Cape buffalo in South Africa

 Above all, only use premium grade ammunition when hunting Cape buffalo.
 You are spending a lot of money on a hunt like this.
 Using premium grade ammunition is for the reason that it penetrates sufficient and does not fragment.
 Rather buy a cheaper Cape buffalo gun but never buy cheap ammunition.

 The best cartridge for Cape buffalo hunting is Barnes TSX for all caliber rifles Barnes cater for.
 Other premium grade ammunition manufactures you can use with confidence would be Federal Premium, Sierra and others.

 Many dangerous game hunters prefer to hunt dangerous game with open sights.
 However, some hunters may lose a little of their usual 20/20 vision over time and consequently may prefer to hunt with a rifle scope.

 There are numerous gun scopes and gun scope brands available on the market today.
 It is our experience that expensive gun scopes like Leupold and Swarovski optics certainly provide more light under darker conditions.
 However, in contrast to the previous, make sure the gun scope you purchase will be able to withstand the severe recoil.

 A 1.5 – 5 X 20 gun scope should be sufficient for a Cape buffalo gun.
 Almost all Cape buffalo are hunted at sub 60-yard ranges.
 As a result, gun scopes with larger ranges are not required.

 Best caliber for Cape buffalo hunting

 A 375 H&H or any other larger caliber is the minimum legal caliber to hunt dangerous game with in most African countries.
 It is our recommendation to use any caliber from 400 and up if you feel comfortable using it.
 Make sure you use enough gun when hunting Cape buffalo.

-We recommend the following calibers for hunting Cape buffalo in South Africa:
+Hence, the best calibers for hunting Cape buffalo in South Africa are: